Equianalgesic: Opioid equivalency table

 Opioids are a class of compounds that elicit analgesic (pain killing) effects in humans and animals by binding to the μ-opioid receptor within the central nervous system.
 The following table lists opioid and non-opioid analgesic drugs and their relative potencies.
 Values for the potencies represent opioids taken orally unless another route of administration is provided.
 As such, their bioavailabilities differ, and they may be more potent when taken intravenously.

 Nonlinearities

 This chart measures pain relief versus mass of medication.
 Not all medications have a fixed relationship on this scale.
-Methadone is different from most opioids because its potency can vary depending on how long it is taken.
-Acute use (1–3 days) yields a potency about 1.5× stronger than that of morphine and chronic use (7 days+) yields a potency about 2.5 to 5× that of morphine.
+Methadone is different from most opioids because its potency can vary depending on how long it is taken; acute use (1–3 days) yields a potency about 1.5× stronger than that of morphine and chronic use (7 days+) yields a potency about 2.5 to 5× that of morphine.
+This is called a dose-dependent potency curve and makes methadone somewhat unique among opioids, thought to be caused by the NMDA receptor activity of the drug then altering the behaviour of the opioid receptors that other opioids might target.
 Similarly, the effect of tramadol increases after consecutive dosing due to the accumulation of its active metabolite and an increase of the oral bioavailability in chronic use.